 This fall, a K-8 redistricting committee will begin the process of redrawing elementary and middle school attendance boundary maps.
-Originally we had planned to undertake middle school redistricting next fall, but after listening to feedback from the community they would like it all done at one time, that is exactly what we will do this fall.
+Originally we had planned to undertake middle school redistricting next fall, but after listening to feedback from the community they would like it all done at one time, so that is exactly what we will do this fall.
 This redistricting will impact all of our existing elementary and middle schools in order to fully benefit from the additional space provided by the new schools approved by our community last November.
-We anticipate Hopewell Elementary on Bright Road will open near capacity because of its location in the District is largely built out in this area.
+We anticipate Hopewell Elementary on Bright Road will open near capacity because its location in the District is largely built out in this area.
 In Jerome Village, we will want to leave some capacity for additional growth as that development continues to be under construction and additional homes are expected.
 The elementary buildings will look very similar externally and internally with a student capacity of about 720 students.

 The redistricting process will be transparent and involve input from our community.
 We understand this can be an emotional topic.
 We have found our students are resilient and adjust quickly to a new school.
 Significant care will be given to ensure school transitions are as smooth as they can possibly be and that our schools will offer transition information and activities to assist in this process.